achen0816/achen0816.github.io/README.md

 Hello!
 I'm currently a 3rd year student studying computer science at UC Berkeley!
 This is a website where I can have some of the projects I've done in one place.

 Have any questions?
 Want to get in contact?
 Email me here: achen0816@berkeley.edu (I usually respond really quickly, and I swear I'm really friendly! :D)

 To see some things I've worked on and view my GitHub profile, click [**here!**](https://github.com/achen0816)

+Playing video games has always been one of my favorite hobbies throughout my life.
+And now, this hobby for playing video games has evolved into an interest in creating games.
 I'm really passionate about game development and have published on itch.io.
 Click [**here**](https://angiegelo.itch.io/) to view my itch.io profile!

 ---